Martha Coston: International successes and the Civil War

 Coston then obtained patents in England, France, Italy, Denmark, Sweden, and the Netherlands, and sailed to England to begin marketing her invention there and in other parts of Europe.
 She remained in Europe until 1861, when she returned to the U.S. on the outbreak of the Civil War.
 She went directly to Washington, where she petitioned Congress to purchase the patent so that the flares could be used in the approaching conflict.
 After some delay, Congress passed an act on August 5, 1861, authorizing the U.S. Navy to purchase the patent for $20,000, though less than the $40,000 she had originally demanded.

 Coston flares were used extensively by the U.S. Navy during the Civil War; they proved particularly effective in the discovery and capture of Confederate blockade runners during the Union blockade of southern ports.
 Coston flares also played an important role in coordinating naval operations during the battle of Fort Fisher in North Carolina on January 13–15, 1865.

 In 1871, Coston obtained a patent in her own name - Patent No. 115,935, Improvement in Pyrotechnic Night Signals.
 In addition to working on improvements to the signaling system, she continued to press claims for additional compensation from the U.S. government.
 Due to wartime inflation, the Coston Manufacturing Company supplied flares to the U.S. Navy at less than cost, and Coston estimated that the government owed her $120,000 in compensation.
 Although she pursued her claims for over ten years, she was offered only $15,000 additional reimbursement.

 Use of the Coston flare in the United States Life-Saving Service

 Eventually every station of the United States Life-Saving Service was equipped with Coston flares, which were used to signal ships, warn of dangerous coastal conditions, and summon surfmen and other rescuers to a wreck scene.
 Many accounts of wrecks and rescues describe the use of the Coston flare, which was instrumental in saving thousands of lives.
 While Martha Coston died in 1904, her company, later called the Coston Signal Company and the Coston Supply Company, remained in business until at least 1985.

 Legacy

 In 2006 Coston was inducted into the National Inventors Hall of Fame.

-Coston and her husband are buried in Section D, Lot 62 in Laurel Hill Cemetery in Philadelphia.
+Coston was interred in Section D, Lot 62 in Laurel Hill Cemetery in Philadelphia.